 The site also boasts the most complete Roman barracks in Europe, offering you a wonderful insight into life at a Roman base, on the edge of its Empire.
 Roam large sections of the fortress walls, and check out the remains of the gate, corner turret and cookhouses.
 After you’ve finished exploring the grounds, the nearby Baths Museum will give you a glimpse into leisure time in the Roman fortress.

 Standing proud on the north shore of Portsmouth Harbour, Portchester Castle is a menacing Roman fortress that has long protected the local area.
 The castle is the oldest building in Hampshire, and boasts the most complete walls in Europe, which are roughly 20ft high.

-Spend the day exploring the castle perimeter, where you can see the Roman bricks that were used to build the wall.
+Under 30 minutes from Hayling Island Holiday Park, spend the day exploring the castle perimeter, where you can see the Roman bricks that were used to build the wall.
 Located in the south east corner of the castle, head over to St Mary’s Church - an Augustinian priory that was built in the 11th century.

 Inside the grounds, visit the magnificent Ashton's Tower - which is the most impressive feature of all.
 Constructed between 1376 and 1381, the tower is roughly 100ft high - and the views from the top over the surrounding countryside are breathtaking.
 During the Napoleonic Wars, from 1803 to 1815, the tower was used as a prison.
 Evidence of this can be found on the second floor, where you will find paintings that were left behind by French prisoners.